Skip to content

 The client

 A boutique reformer pilates studio with two Bangkok locations.
 Roughly twelve instructors and eight hundred active members.
-Class capacity is the studio’s hard ceiling; every empty spot at peak time is revenue and member experience walking out the door.
+Class capacity is the studio’s hard ceiling.
+Every empty spot at peak time is revenue and member experience walking out the door.

 The problem